reverie/redditchat/README.md

  9. From your local checkout, make sure you have Fabric and jinja2 installed. (`pip install Fabric jinja2`)
  10. `fab stage_dev bootstrap_everything`

-That's it, your server should now be running the site.
+Your server should now be running the site.